samagnatalanki/movie-search/README.md

 # Movie Search app using OMDB API
-A simple movie search website using Flask, HTML and Bootstrap
+A simple movie search application.
+This application searches for movies, tv shows based on a query string and displays the result as a set of cards.
+These cards act as a hyperlink to the IMDB url of the particular movie.

+# Application tech stack

+Client End : HTML, CSS, Bootstrap
+Application Server : Flask
+Data source : Fetch data from from OMDB API

 # Instructions After Downloading This Repo